Enabling Regulatory Multi-Agent Collaboration: Architecture, Challenges, and Solutions: Conclusion

 \begin{IEEEbiographynophoto}{Qinnan Hu} is working on the Ph.D degree with the school of Cyber Science and Engineering of Xi'an Jiaotong University, China.
 His research interests include blockchain system security and LLM Agents. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Yuntao Wang} is currently an Assistant Professor with the School of Cyber Science and Engineering in Xi'an Jiaotong University, China.
 His research interests include security and privacy in UAV networks and LLM Agents. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Yuan Gao} is working on the Ph.D degree with the school of Cyber Science and Engineering of Xi'an Jiaotong University, China.
 His research interests include blockchain and IoT system. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Zhou Su} is a professor with Xi’an Jiaotong University and his research interests include multimedia communication, wireless communication, network security and network traffic.
 He is an Associate Editor of {\scshape IEEE Internet of Things Journal}, and {\scshape IEEE Open Journal of the Computer Society}.
 He is the chair of IEEE VTS Xi'an Chapter Section. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Linkang Du} is currently an assistant professor at the School of Cyber Science and Engineering, Xi’an Jiaotong University, Xi’an, China.
-His research interests include data privacy protection and trustworthy machine learning. \end{IEEEbiographynophoto}
+His research interests include data privacy protection and trustworthy machine learning. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Qichao Xu} is currently an Associate Professor with Shanghai university.
+His research interests are in trust and security, the general area of wireless network architecture, Internet of things, and vehicular networks. \end{IEEEbiographynophoto}